Egypt coach Queiroz slams Eto'o 'war' comments

 Since 2017 local militants have pursued a separatist agenda, hoping to form a breakaway state called Ambazonia, and more than a million people have been forced to flee their homes.

-Queiroz, who has managed Real Madrid, Portugal and Iran as well as served as assistant to former Manchester United boss Sir Alex Ferguson, says he and his team have their own answer to the comments.
+Queiroz, who has managed Real Madrid, Portugal and Iran as well as an as assistant manager to former Manchester United boss Sir Alex Ferguson, says he and his team have their own answer to the comments.

 "To the war that was proposed by Mr Eto'o - we are going to answer with the best football, the best attitude, the best quality because this what the people expect from us," Queiroz insisted.